automationhacks/automationhacks.github.io/_drafts/2021-06-08-10-years-of-software-testing-automation.md

 and they also helped me understand what aspect of CDC I needed to learn more

 > Learning: 💡: One of the best ways of learning something is to teach it to someone else

+### More talks and courses

+I later on went to give another talk during Selenium Conf Online 2020 on "How to build an automation framework with Selenium: Patterns and practices" and built another course on API testing in python for Test automation university

+## Any regrets?

+## So whats next?

+Where do I see myself going next from here?

+TBH, I am not the type of person who would plan out next 5 years.
+I usually do planning for no more than the next 3 - 6 months and a vague idea of the sort of things I want to try out.

+Even though its been 10 years for me, I still feel like a beginner with a hunger to learn and understand how different technologies work and what patterns could scale products as well as teams, so I guess i'm just going to keep moving on in this journey.

+Who knows, I might even start a YouTube channel, podcast or write a book.
+I know for sure that its going to be exciting one.

+The end...
+Or a new beginning 😉!

+PS: If you read this whole post, I hope you could gather something useful from it.
+Do share your experience in the comments as well.

+As always, Do share this with your friends or colleagues and if you have thoughts or feedback, I'd be more than happy to chat over at twitter or comments.
+Until next time.
+Happy Testing and coding.